fluencelabs/cli/docs/commands/README.md

   $ fluence deal info [DEPLOYMENT-NAMES] [--no-input] [--env <value>] [--priv-key <value>] [--deal-ids <value>]

 ARGUMENTS
   DEPLOYMENT-NAMES  Comma separated names of deployments.
-Example: "deployment1,deployment2" (by default all deployments
-                    will be used)
+Can't be used together with --deal-ids flag

 FLAGS
+  --deal-ids=<id-1,id-2>                       Comma-separated deal ids of the deployed deal.
+Can't be used together
+                                               with DEPLOYMENT-NAMES arg
-  --deal-ids=<name>                            Comma-separated deal ids of the deployed deal --env=<dar | stage | kras | local | custom>  Fluence Environment to use when running the command --no-input                                   Don't interactively ask for any input from the user --priv-key=<private-key>                     !WARNING! for debug purposes only.
+  --env=<dar | stage | kras | local | custom>  Fluence Environment to use when running the command --no-input                                   Don't interactively ask for any input from the user --priv-key=<private-key>                     !WARNING! for debug purposes only.
 Passing private keys through flags is